minte9/mlearning-pages/main/projects/sentiment_analysis/readme.md

 # Sentiment Analysis on Social Media

-Collect a `small number of tweets` or social media posts related to a specific topic, such as a movie, a product, or a current event.
+Collect a `small number of reviews` from amazon books.
-Manually `label each post` as positive, negative, or neutral sentiment.
+Manually `label each post` as positive or negative sentiment.
 Extract `text features` from the posts, such as word frequencies or TF-IDF values.
 Build a `dataset` with these features and labels.
 Train a `KNN classifier` to classify new posts based on their sentiment.

 ### Data Preprocessing

-Before extracting features, you'll typically need to preprocess the text data.
-Cleanning: Removing punctuation, converting text to lowercase, removing stop words.
+Remove punctuation and numbers, convert text to lowercase, remove stop words.
-Tokenization: Tokenization is the process of splitting text into individual words or tokens.

 ## Extracting text features

-Extracting text features from posts, such as `word frequencies` or `TF-IDF values`, is a common task in natural language processing (NLP).
+Extracting text features from posts, such as `word frequencies` or `TF-IDF values`,
+is a common task in natural language processing (NLP).

 Word Frequencies: For each document (in this case, a social media post), you `count the occurrence of each word`.